JoeGiwa/se489-mlops/PHASE1.md

 ### 2.2 Environment Setup

--Python 3.11 with virtual environment -requirements.txt generated and tracked
+- Python 3.11 with virtual environment
+- requirements.txt generated and tracked
--Docker setup planned for training and inference environments -Colab used for GPU-based training/testing
+- Docker setup planned for training and inference environments
+- Colab used for GPU-based training/testing

 ---